 There are some fantastic daily or weekly alerts you can subscribe to that keep you in the loop about what’s happening in a particular field, or even just generally across the news cycle.

 The ones I’ve found to be great sources of information are:

-Dave Pell’s NextDraft newsletter – a pithy round-up of the top 10 things that you should know about each day.
+Dave Pell’s NextDraft newsletter – a pithy round-up of the top things you should know about each day.